-Exchange would assess the same Fixed Fee when routing Customer orders to an away market that pays a rebate in addition to the away market transaction fee.
+The Exchange's proposal to increase the Customer Routing Fee to all other options exchanges that pay a rebate, other than PHLX and BX Options, from \$0.12 to \$0.13 per contract is equitable and not unfairly discriminatory because the Exchange would assess the same Fixed Fee that is proposed when routing Customer orders to a NASDAQ OMX exchange.
+All market participants that route an order to an away market, other than PHLX or BX Options, would be assessed a uniform fee of \$0.13 per contract if the away market (non-NASDAQ OMX exchange) pays a rebate.
 These proposals would apply uniformly to all market participants when routing to an away market that pays a rebate, other than PHLX and BX Options.

-Market participants may submit orders to the Exchange as ineligible for routing or "DNR" to avoid Routing Fees.14 Also, orders are routed to an away market based on price first.15
+Finally, market participants may submit orders to the Exchange as ineligible for routing or "DNR" to avoid Routing Fees.12 Also, orders are routed to an away market based on price first.13